 - 3 pounds red or gold potatoes

-- Spread the potatoes in a single layer in a large glass pan.
-(I used a 10x15).
-If you don't have a pan that large, fit what you can in a 9x13 and put the extras in an 8x8.
-(Glass works better than a baking sheet.)
+- Spread the potatoes in a single layer in a 10x15 glass pan.
+If you don't have a pan that large, fit what you can in a 9x13 glass baking dish and put the extras in an 8x8 glass pan.
+(Glass works better in this recipe than a baking sheet.)

 - Bake uncovered for 1 hour and 15 minutes, stirring once at the halfway point.
 The potatoes should be browned on some sides, but not all.
-For best texture, let the potatoes rest for 10 minutes before serving.
-Garnish with parsley, if desired.
+For the best texture, let the potatoes rest for 10 minutes before serving them.

 - Store leftovers covered in the refrigerator for up to four days.

 - Seasonello is an Italian seasoning that consists of sea salt, rosemary, garlic, sage and pepper.
 It's excellent on vegetables, seafood, chicken and all kinds of meat.
 You can buy it online or at Italian import stores.